charlie-vf/gay-street-games/README.md

 ### Events

 The week events section will be continously updated and details what is focussed on in each Twitch session.
-Again, the layout of this section was inspired by the Love Running project as that is where I learnt how to position a series of divs horizontally across a single background image.
+Again, the layout of this section was inspired by the Love Running project as that is where I learnt how to position a series of divs horizontally across a single background image. <br>
+This fulfills the User Stories: "As a Returning Visitor, I want to easily see what events the team are running during the week" and "As a Frequent Visitor, I want to see if there are any changes to the weekly events schedule"

 ![Twitch events](docs/events-ss.png)

 ### About Us

-The about us page introduces the user to the team behind the site and why they've chosen to come together to make a collaborative place for players both new and experienced.
+The about us page introduces the user to the team behind the site and why they've chosen to come together to make a collaborative place for players both new and experienced.<br>
+This fulfills the User Stories: "As a Returning Visitor, I want to learn more about the team behind the site" and "As a First Time Visitor, I want to understand what the website is for and why"

 ![Meet the team](docs/meet-the-team-ss.png)

 ### Contact Us

 The contact us page provides a form for users to send any questions they may have to the team.
-The form has three checkbox options to help categorise the query.
+The form has three checkbox options to help categorise the query.<br>
-The page features an aside, explaining to users what sort of things they can expect help with and what is dependent on the platform they game on.
+The page features an aside, explaining to users what sort of things they can expect help with and what is dependent on the platform they game on.<br>
+This fulfills the User Story: "As a Returning Visitor, I want to be able to contact the team with queries and requests for help"

 ![Form](docs/form-ss.png)